 Register now and grab your free ultimate anatomy study guide!

-Anatomy, definition and function of the clavicle, also known as collar bone.
+Anatomy, bony landmarks and function of the clavicle, also known as the collar bone.

 Hello again, everyone!
 It’s Matt from Kenhub, and in this tutorial, we will discuss the anatomy, definition, and function of the clavicle.

 The clavicle or collar bone, as it is often called, is a curvy bone located at the base of the neck.
 It is classified as a long bone, but it is actually relatively short.

 It runs from the sternum at the medial line to the acromion of the scapula, and there is one on each side of the sternum.

 Some of the landmarks of this bone are the prominence where ligaments attach to the bone.
 They are found on the inferior surface of the bone and include the conoid tubercle (near the acromial end), the trapezoid line also on this end, and the impression for the costoclavicular ligament on the sternal end.

 The names of these bony prominences echo the ligaments that attached at these points.

 The function of the clavicle is to attach the arms to the trunk.
 It also protects the neurovascular structures which supply the arm and transfers the force from the upper limb to the axial skeleton.